-That was the cue for our sysadmin team upstairs to log into the box, check that the serial line was working, and that there was no stupid reason the box wasn’t booting.
+That was the cue for our sysadmin team upstairs to log into the box, check that the serial line was working, and that there was no reason the box wasn’t booting.
 So we looked for long-running filesystem checks, dead disks and botched kernel upgrades.
-Once each box had a login prompt and pings, we updated the spreadsheet to say the box was done! and we moved onto the next.
+Once each box had a login prompt and pings, we updated the spreadsheet to say the box was done!
+Then we moved onto the next.

 Between the failures we expected, and the failures that we didn’t, we got down the list until every server was back up and running, and marked the customer tickets as Resolved.

 And that’s it — every box was moved, every one checked, and everyone could go home at around 5.30am.
 Well, it was nearly that smooth…